 Sydney Seymour

-I’m a writing intern and rotating podcast host for the SOJC Communications team.
-I’m also the Editor-in-Chief of Align Magazine, an arts and culture platform with an emphasis on lifestyle and fashion run by UO students and the largest organization on campus.
-I also produce, edit, and periodically host our biweekly podcast, Align on Air.
+During college, I was a writing intern and rotating podcast host for the UO SOJC Communications team and the Editor-in-Chief of Align Magazine, an arts and culture platform with an emphasis on lifestyle and fashion run by UO students and the largest organization on campus.
+I also founded and hosted the biweekly podcast, Align on Air.
+Additionally, I was an investigative reporter for the Daily Emerald.

 If I’m not writing at a coffee shop or editing audio at home, you’ll find me playing both digital and analog games with friends or utilizing my streaming services.